 The Indomitable Tramways of

 Celaya is a town of 292,000 (today) in the agricultural region of Guanajuato state, 250 km northwest of Mexico City.
 It is strategically located at the intersection of the old Ferrocarril Nacional line from Mexico City to Nuevo Laredo and the old Ferrocarril Central line from Mexico City to Ciudad Juárez.
 (The two railroads merged as Ferrocarriles Nacionales in 1908.)
-Celaya is featured on this website because it had the last animal-powered tramway in Mexico, probably the world.
+Celaya is featured on this website because it had the last animal-powered commercial tramway in Mexico, possibly the world.

 The area's first steam railroad was the 914 mm (36 in) gauge Ferrocarril de Celaya a León, which opened in 1880 from a station constructed on the city's west side [see map].
 It had financial difficulties, never reached León and was purchased by the Ferrocarril Central, whose rails arrived from Mexico City in 1881.
 Ferrocarril Central regauged the FCL line to 1435 mm in 1882 (and later built a new station on the city's north side).
 Ferrocarril Nacional's line from Mexico City reached Celaya in 1883.

 During this period - the exact date could not be found - Franco Parkman, one of the financiers of the FCL, built the first of two tramway systems in Celaya.
 The 914 mm gauge Ferrocarril Urbano de Celaya ran from the Ferrocarril Central station on the city's west side across town to the Ferrocarril Nacional station on the east [see map].
 The second system opened about 1893: the 600 mm (23.6 in) gauge Ferrocarril de Celaya a Santa Cruz served the factories and farms north of town and continued to the city of Santa Cruz, 28 km northwest.